 Even with the waiver, they have to install the anti-collision lights on their drone, making them pretty easy to see from below.

 Coming back to our main question about spotting a drone at night, there are several methods that you can use to guard yourself against invasive drones.

 1. Drone Detector App

-An aviation safety company DeTech Inc. has come up with an Android App that can turn your cellphone into a drone detector.
+An aviation safety company, DeTech Inc., has developed an Android App that can turn your cellphone into a drone detector.